garrandall/popular-music-data/tracks/love-of-my-life--an-ode-to-hip-hop--erykah-badu-common.md

 Love of my life
 Without you, baby
 It feels like I sampled true love
-But the shit didn’t clear
+But the shit didn 't clear

 Y'all know how I met her